Samsung says in talks with U.S. watchdog on washing machine safety issues

 Its shares seemed to have shrugged off the latest setback for the company, rising 3.2 percent as of 0327 GMT on Thursday, versus the wider market's 0.9 percent gain.

-(Reporting by Hyunjoo Jin in SEOUL and Subrat Patnaik in BENGALURU,; Additional reporting by Yun Hwan Chae and Se Young Lee in SEOUL and; Editing by Muralikumar Anantharaman)
+Reporting by Hyunjoo Jin in SEOUL and Subrat Patnaik in BENGALURU,; Additional reporting by Yun Hwan Chae and Se Young Lee in SEOUL; Editing by Muralikumar Anantharaman